DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/notebooks/baizess.md

 ### Basic Information

-The basic format of the `baizess` command is as follows:
+The basic information of the `baizess` command is as follows:

 ```bash
 jovyan@19d0197587cc:/$ baizess